+VLFBERHT+ | Automotive

 On-Vehicle Governance Compute Contention

-Ulfberht: Edge Governance (Patent EG) operates within a 5% compute budget via five-level Processing Degradation Cascade.
-Governance degrades gracefully and transparently -- never silently fails, never competes with safety-critical actuation.
+Ulfberht provides dedicated on-vehicle governance within a minimal compute budget.
+Governance degrades gracefully and transparently—never silently fails, never competes with safety-critical actuation.

 Five-stage ADAS decision verification chain.